-Another joint that’s managed to hold firm through darker days, Mary Street Bakery has become so successful it’s spun off into four other venues around the city!
+Another joint that’s managed to hold firm through darker days, Mary Street Bakery has become so successful it’s spun off into a practically endless number of locations around Perth!
 Their fried chicken buttermilk pancakes are basically legend at this point, but basically everything on the menu is delicious (and sometimes a little decadent), and they sling a mean coffee.

 We’re not short on authentic Italian dining experiences around Perth, and Ischia would easily be up there with the best of ’em.
 Their wood-fired pizzas are un-beatable, along with their wonderfully warm service, one trip to Ischia is all you need to see why they’ve remained such a popular restaurant in Mt Lawley for so long.
 We may not be able to go to Italy any time soon, but Ischia will do a good job of placing you right in the gulf of Naples.